joseph-a-levine/authoring/_older/september_2022.md

 ## Reading

 Will MacAskill's new book, *What We Owe the Future*, came out in late August.
 He's a moral philosopher, and one of the things we owe the future is moral change.
-His chief historical example is the abolition of slavery.{% sidenote "mralch" "All of Chapter 3." %}
+His chief historical example is the abolition of slavery.{% sidenote "mralch" "All of Chapter 3." %}  I've been working through a series of syllabuses on abolition for the past year.
+I have opinions about how Will wields this example, but my interests lie in a different direction.

 ## Listening